 Tip 4: On the Way to Launching Your Website

-Working on your website, pay special attention to providing your valid contact details with a Google map, setting up social buttons, creating a streamlined website navigation and designing a homepage with a storytelling design.
+Working on your website, pay special attention to providing your valid contact details with a Google map, setting up social buttons, creating streamlined website navigation, and designing a homepage with a storytelling design.

-Keep in mind that the first step is always the hardest, so don’t be anxious that you won’t cope with creation of your first website.
-I wish you good luck in this!
+Keep in mind that the first step is always the hardest, so don’t be anxious that you won’t cope with the creation of your first website.
+I wish you good luck with this!

 Is there something important that I’ve left out?
 Let me know by asking a question in the Comments section below.
 Take care!